splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 * You can't accommodate the increased disk use required by installing the NuGet packages separately for each instrumented application running on the same machine.
 * You need to instrument a legacy application that can't be migrated to the SDK-style project.
 To verify whether your project is SDK style, see `Identify the project format <https://learn.microsoft.com/en-us/nuget/resources/check-project-format>`__ in the NuGet documentation.

-However, you should consider using the NuGet packages if any of the following apply to your environment:
+Consider using the NuGet packages if any of the following apply to your environment:

 * You control the application build but not the machine or container where the application is running.
 * You're instrumenting a self-contained application.
 See :new-page:`Publish self-contained <https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained>` in the .NET documentation.